-Talk to your doctor about what these results mean.
-The presence of neutropenia and results from other tests may already indicate the cause of your illness, or your doctor may suggest other tests to check your condition.
+Talk to your doctor about what your test results mean.
+Neutropenia and results from other tests might indicate the cause of your illness.
+Or, your doctor may suggest other tests to further check your condition.

 Because neutropenia makes you vulnerable to bacterial and fungal infections, your doctor will probably advise certain precautions.
 These often include wearing a face mask, avoiding anyone with a cold, and washing your hands regularly and thoroughly.

 - Kumar V, et al. Diseases of white blood cells, lymph nodes, spleen, and thymus.
 In: Robbins and Cotran Pathologic Basis of Disease.
 9th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2015. http://www.clinicalkey.com.
 Accessed Dec.
 7, 2015.

 - Marx JA, et al., eds.
 Anemia, polycythemia, and white blood cells disorders.
 In: Rosen's Emergency Medicine.
 8th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2014. http://www.clinicalkey.com.
 Accessed Dec.7, 2015.